-Most practitioners seeking supervision or consultation have significant exposure to the trauma stories of their clients.
-Integrating mindful habits into the supervisory relationship activates the parasympathetic nervous system, which both calms the agitated brain and buffers against vicarious trauma.
-Mindful supervision enhances creativity and critical thinking, unblocks learning, increases intentional use of the supervisory relationship, and enhances whole body wisdom essential to trauma-informed care and healing.
+Most practitioners seeking supervision or consultation have significant exposure to the trauma stories of their clients, magnified during this long season of worsening mental health and spiraling addiction.
+Integrating routine mindful habits into the supervisory relationship allows supervisees to stay in the “Window of Tolerance” for longer periods, increase vagal tone and perseverance, and find meaning, satisfaction, and joy in their work, in spite of challenges.
+Mindful supervision enhances creativity and critical thinking, unblocks learning, increases intentional use of the supervisory relationship, and enhances whole body wisdom essential to effective care, healing, and professional resilience.REGISTER

-The workshop also introduces a new model for clinical case consultation that integrates mindful practices and intentional use of the supervisory relationship.
+The workshop also introduces a structured model for clinical case consultation that integrates mindful practices.

-- Update their beliefs about clinical supervision with key ideas from the field of interpersonal neurobiology;
+- Update their assumptions and beliefs about clinical supervision with key ideas from the field of interpersonal neurobiology;

-- Understand the ways toxic stress and vicarious trauma can block learning and professional growth;
+- Understand the ways toxic stress and vicarious trauma, magnified during the long season of the pandemic, can block learning and professional growth;

-- Practice mindful strategies that reduce stress and vicarious trauma and facilitate learning; and
+- Practice mindful strategies that reduce stress and vicarious trauma and facilitate learning and growth; and

-- Witness an innovative model of clinical case consultation that emphasizes mindful presence and creativity.
+- Witness an innovative model of clinical case consultation that emphasizes mindful presence.

 The workshop has been approved for 6 CEUs (clinical supervision) through National Association of Social Workers.